 We may invest a portion of our portfolio in opportunistic investments, which will not be our primary focus, but will be intended to enhance returns to our shareholders ("Shareholders").
 These investments may include non-technology companies.
-In addition, we generally do not intend to invest more than 20% of our total assets in companies whose principal place of business is outside the United States.
+In addition, we generally do not intend to invest more than 20% of our total assets in companies whose principal place of business is outside the United States, although we do not generally intend to invest in companies whose principal place of business is in an emerging market